Graylog2/documentation/pages/extended_search.rst

 A widget is either a Message Table or an Aggregation.
 It can be freely placed inside a query.
 A widget can be edited or duplicated by clicking on the chevron on the right side in the head of the widget.
-Beside the chevron is a filter symbol, where filters can be add to the top search query.
+Next to the chevron is a filter symbol, where filters can be added to the top search query.

 .. image:: /images/views_widget.png